-Noon, February 13th– January’s Common Reader meets the second Wednesday of the month at Noon in the Fellowship Hall at Church.
+Noon, June 12th– Common Reader Book Group meets the second Wednesday of the month at Noon in the Fellowship Hall at Church.
 Bring your sack lunch and enjoy good fellowship & good conversation.
 As always, the group is open to all readers.
 However, reading the book is not a requirement.
 Join us.

 We meet the 2nd Wednesday at Noon at Church and bring our lunch.
 Open to all.
 Reading the book is not a per-requisite.